AndrejOrsula/drl_grasping/README.md

 bash run.bash andrejorsula/drl_grasping:latest /bin/bash
 ```

-> If you are struggling to get CUDA working on system with Nvidia GPU, you might need to use a different version of CUDA base image that support your driver.
+> If you are struggling to get CUDA working on your system with Nvidia GPU, you might need to use a different version of CUDA base image that supports the version of your driver.

 ## Environments

 This repository contains environments for robotic manipulation that are compatible with [OpenAI Gym](https://github.com/openai/gym).
 All of these make use of [Ignition Gazebo](https://ignitionrobotics.org) robotic simulator, which is interfaced via [gym-ignition](https://github.com/robotology/gym-ignition).

 Currently, the following environments are included inside this repository.
-Take a look at their [gym registration](drl_grasping/envs/tasks/__init__.py) and source code if you are interested in configuring them.
+Take a look at their [gym environment registration](drl_grasping/envs/tasks/__init__.py) and source code if you are interested in configuring them.

 - [Reach](drl_grasping/envs/tasks/reach) task
   - Observation variants